This Couple’s Built-ins Just Keep on Giving

 As a longtime renter on the Upper West Side, Melissa was intent on staying in the neighborhood when she began her search for a home to buy.
 She spent several years, on and off, going to open houses and scrolling through endless listings.
 When she came across this apartment in a prewar co-op building on West End Avenue, with beautiful light from a southern exposure and the right amount of space, she knew it was the one.
 It was a one-bed, one-bath and measured about 500 square feet.
 More happy changes were in store for Melissa, however.
 Between the time that her offer was accepted and the final approval from the board, her boyfriend proposed!
 They now had to ensure that the apartment could accommodate both of them and their belongings.

 Given the challenge of creating a functional layout and enough storage for two people, Melissa turned to Sweeten to find an architect who would help them “use every inch of space in the best possible way.”
-They chose to go with this Sweeten architect, who worked with Melissa to transform the space.
+They chose to go with a Sweeten contractor with architectural services to transform the space.
 Originally, the apartment had what was likely the world’s smallest kitchen—so tiny it could have easily fit into a coat closet.
 Its appliances were typical of those found in dorm rooms: a mini-fridge, a compact range, and an unsightly microwave mounted to the underside of one of two sets of upper cabinets.
 The bathroom was also too small, with a sink that you could barely wash your hands in and no space to turn around.
 To top it off, the apartment had just one closet.